Subglacial lake: Physical characteristics

 The water in subglacial lakes remains liquid since geothermal heating balances the heat loss at the ice surface.
 The pressure from the overlying glacier causes the melting point of water to be below 0 °C. The ceiling of the subglacial lake will be at the level where the pressure melting point of water intersects with the temperature gradient.
-In Lake Vostok, the largest Antarctic subglacial lake, the ice over the lake is thus much thicker than the ice sheet around it.
+Very thick ice gives rise to a relatively high temperature at the bottom.
+For example, Lake Vostok, the largest Antarctic subglacial lake, is located in a basin and is covered by ice nearly 4000 metres thick, much thicker than the ice sheet around it.
 Hypersaline subglacial lakes remain liquid due to their salt content.

 Not all lakes with permanent ice cover can be called subglacial, as some are covered by regular lake ice.
 Some examples of perennially ice-covered lakes include Lake Bonney and Lake Hoare in Antarctica's McMurdo Dry Valleys as well as Lake Hodgson, a former subglacial lake.

 Hydrostatic seals

-The water in a subglacial lake can have a floating level much above the level of the ground threshold.
-In fact, theoretically a subglacial lake can even exist on the top of a hill, provided that the ice over it is thin enough to form the required hydrostatic seal.
+The water in a subglacial lake in a basin can have a "floating level" far above the ground threshold, the level at which fluid would be able of escape the basin.
 The floating level can be thought of as the water level in a hole drilled through the ice into the lake.
 It is equivalent to the level at which a piece of ice over it would float if it were a normal ice shelf.
 The ceiling can therefore be conceived as an ice shelf that is grounded along its entire perimeter, which explains why it has been called a captured ice shelf.
 As it moves over the lake, it enters the lake at the floating line, and it leaves the lake at the grounding line.

+If the floating level is above the ground threshold then the water must be trapped by a sort of hydrostatic seal—the ice surrounding the lake is pressed to the ground by its own weight hard enough to create a seal preventing water from escaping.

 A hydrostatic seal is created when the ice is so much higher around the lake that the equipotential surface dips down into impermeable ground.
 Water from underneath this ice rim is then pressed back into the lake by the hydrostatic seal.
 The ice rim in Lake Vostok has been estimated to a mere 7 meters, while the floating level is about 3 kilometers above the lake ceiling.
 If the hydrostatic seal is penetrated when the floating level is high, the water will start flowing out in a jökulhlaup.
 Due to melting of the channel the discharge increases exponentially, unless other processes allow the discharge to increase even faster.
 Due to the high hydraulic head that can be achieved in some subglacial lakes, jökulhlaups may reach very high rates of discharge.
 Catastrophic drainage from subglacial lakes is a known hazard in Iceland, as volcanic activity can create enough meltwater to overwhelm ice dams and lake seals and cause glacial outburst flooding.